Let us begin by introducing the characters in this text.

 doing a study abroad in Taiwan.
 He wants to start his own computer

-software company, but is currently doing an internship
+software company, but is currently busy with an internship

 at a small hi-tech startup in Taipei.
 At times he worries about